Batmobile: The Batman (2022)

-The Batmans director Matt Reeves tweeted photos of the Batmobile for the film as a muscle car.
-Reeves conceptualized this incarnation as a car that Bruce Wayne built himself, taking parts of other cars to make it his own.
-In an interview with Empire magazine, Reeves also drew inspiration from the 1983 John Carpenter film Christine to give the Batmobile a horror-like presence.
 Four units were built for the film.
 The primary driving unit is powered by a V8 engine that generates 650 horsepower.
 Another unit was built on a Tesla chassis for indoor or night shots.

 Gotham

 At the beginning of the Season Four episode "A Dark Knight: That's Entertainment", Alfred takes Bruce to the garage at Wayne Manor on his seventeenth birthday to present him with his gift: a heavily fortified matte-black Ford Mustang that functions as a proto-Batmobile, the choice of make being a reference to the original Batmobile which was a modified Lincoln Futura and manufactured by Ford.